Buenos Aires Underground

 The Buenos Aires Underground (Subterráneo de Buenos Aires), locally known as Subte ([ˈsuβte]), is a rapid transit system that serves the area of the city of Buenos Aires, Argentina.
-The first section of this network (Plaza de Mayo–Plaza Miserere) opened in 1913, making it the 13th subway in the world and the first underground railway in Latin America, the Southern Hemisphere, and the Spanish-speaking world, with the Madrid Metro opening five years later, in 1919.
-As of 2023, Buenos Aires is the only Argentine city with a metro system.
+The first section of this network (Plaza de Mayo–Plaza Miserere) opened in 1913, making it the 13th earliest subway network in the world and the first underground railway in Latin America, the Southern Hemisphere, and the Spanish-speaking world, with the Madrid Metro opening nearly six years later, in 1919.
+As of 2024, Buenos Aires is the only Argentine city with a metro system.